-The scope of this application does not include the cultivation of Bt11 x MIR162 x MIR604 x GA21 GA21 maize in the EU, therefore interactions between Bt11 x MIR162 x MIR604 x GA21 maize and non-target organisms are highly unlikely.
+The scope of this application does not include the cultivation of Bt11 x MIR162 x GA21 maize in the EU, therefore interactions between Bt11 x MIR162 x GA21 maize and non-target organisms are highly unlikely.

-Bt11 x MIR162 x MIR604 x GA21 maize maize was produced by combining Bt11, MIR162, conventional MIR604 and GA21 maize through breeding and therefore Bt11 x MIR162 x MIR604 x GA21 maize produces the transgenic proteins inherited from the single GM maize events: Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS.
+Bt11 x MIR162 x GA21 maize was produced by combining Bt11, MIR162 and GA21 maize through conventional breeding and therefore Bt11 x MIR162 x GA21 maize produces the transgenic proteins inherited from the single GM maize events: Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS.
 The Cry1Ab and Vip3Aa20 proteins confer protection against certain lepidopteran pests and are known for its specificity to insects from the order Lepidoptera.
-The mCry3A protein confers protection against certain coleopteran pests and it is well known for its specificity to insects from the order Coleoptera.
-The other proteins produced by Bt11 x MIR162 x MIR604 x GA21 maize: PAT, PMI (from MIR162 and MIR604) and mEPSPS are not known to have adverse effects on organisms.
+The other proteins produced by Bt11 x MIR162 x GA21 maize: PAT, PMI (from MIR162) and mEPSPS are not known to have adverse effects on organisms.

-In the unlikely event that small amounts of Bt11 x MIR162 x MIR604 x GA21 maize grain accidentally found their way into the environment this would represent extremely low levels of exposure and the survival of this grain would be very unlikely.
+In the unlikely event that small amounts of Bt11 x MIR162 x GA21 maize grain accidentally found their way into the environment this would represent extremely low levels of exposure and the survival of this grain would be very unlikely.
 Any plants germinating from this grain could be easily controlled using any of the current agronomic measures taken to control other commercially available maize.
-Therefore Bt11 x MIR162 x MIR604 x GA21 maize are extremely unlikely to germinate and survive outside agricultural environments and its potential to interact with non-target species is very low.
+Therefore Bt11 x MIR162 x GA21 maize is extremely unlikely to germinate and survive outside agricultural environments and its potential to interact with non-target species is very low.

-In summary, immediate or delayed effects in the environment due to direct or indirect interactions between Bt11 x MIR162 x MIR604 x GA21 maize plants and non-target organisms can be considered highly unlikely under the scope of this application.
+In summary, immediate or delayed effects in the environment due to direct or indirect interactions between Bt11 x MIR162 x GA21 maize plants and non-target organisms can be considered highly unlikely under the scope of this application.